Everything you need to know about meal planning including do’s and don’ts and step-by-step instructions for creating a system that works for you.

-I use Google Calendar for my meal planning because you can drag and drop to move recipes around, share the calendar with family and roommates, and it’s always available on all your devices.
-I’ll be writing a post on how I use Google Calendar for meal planning in the next couple of weeks, so if you have any questions about it, drop them in the comments.
+I use Google Calendar for my meal planning because you can drag and drop recipes around, share the calendar with family and roommates, and it’s always available on all your devices.
+If you want to see a deep dive on this topic, go check out How to Meal Plan Using Google Calendar.

 Make a weekly template: Assigning loose categories to your days will make meal planning easier because it narrows down your choices for each day.
 Scheduling in things like one meal out a week and one meal of leftovers also builds flexibility into your schedule and gives you two fewer meals to figure out.